dexmac221/AiSociety/SECURITY.md

 ### 2. Send a private report

-Email us at: **security@ai-society.dev** (replace with actual email)

-Or use GitHub's private vulnerability reporting feature:
+Use GitHub's private vulnerability reporting feature:
 1. Go to the repository's Security tab
 2. Click "Report a vulnerability"
 3. Fill out the vulnerability report form

+Or create a private issue with the security label for sensitive reports.

 ### 3. Include the following information: